 The right data and metrics need to be available.
 A Sales Incentive Programme to support RtM goals should be developed, and the sales force need to be equipped with the required toolkit to deliver.
 Finally, a Trade Incentive Programme to partner with your customers is needed and the right technology needs to be in place.

 STEP 7 Channel Classification – Review, Prioritise, Define Channels, Sub-channels, Management & Resource.
 Learn more about the 9 key areas to focus on when building your Channel Strategy here.

 STEP 8 Territory Planning – Geography, Link to Market Mapping, Trade Coverage, Resource FTEs (To Be vs. As Is)

 STEP 9 RtM Structure – Define Field Force & Back Office – Distribution, Merchandising, Promotions, Telemarketing, Customer Services, Events, Trade Marketing, Horeca, etc

-STEP 10 Data & Metrics – Define Current Capability, New Data Requirements, Revenue Management Model (e.g. maximising revenue with efficient territory planning, route optimisation, sales targets, incentives, understanding Total Cost to Serve Model etc.), New KPIs.
-Read more and see a Balanced Scorecard example here.
+STEP 10 Data & Metrics – Define Current Capability, New Data Requirements, Revenue Management Model (e.g. maximising revenue with efficient territory planning, route optimisation, sales targets, incentives, understanding Total Cost to Serve Model etc.), New KPIs, Reporting.
+See a Balanced Scorecard example here.

 STEP 11 Sales Incentive Programme (SIP)– Successes, New Targets including Volume, Brand Distribution, Point of Sales (POS), Visits, etc.

 STEP 12 Trade Tool Kit – Outlet Execution & Activation, Define Must Haves including Order Capture, Order Method, POS Material Placement & Management, Planograms, Portfolio & Pricing Process & Initiatives, Trade Incentives & Promotions, Trade Engagement Options, etc.

 STEP 13 Trade Incentive Programme (TIPs) – Review Successes, Promote Loyalty, Develop Options

-STEP 14 Technology – Define Technology Requirements for CRM, Hand Helds, Order Capture, Trade Marketing, Trade Data capture, Trade Census Management, Track Customer Compliance to Terms, Planogram Compiance, RtM Data Analytics, etc.
+STEP 14 Technology – Define Technology Requirements for CRM, Hand Helds, Order Capture, Trade Marketing, Trade Data capture, Trade Census Management, Track Customer Compliance to Terms, Planogram Compliance, RtM Data Analytics, etc.